Maha Thammaracha I: Traiphum Phra Ruang

-Traiphum Phra Ruang is a Buddhist literature, and the oldest thai literature known (not counting Sukhothai Inscription No.1), has been written by Lithai around the year 1345, six years after he has been appointed as a viceroy.
-The literature was intended by Lithai to be used in education as to lower conflict/crime, and improve the citizen's behavior through the teaching of karma and many other Buddhism concepts which instill the fear of karmic concequences in the citizens while encouraging good deeds.
-Traphum Phra Ruang is considered to be very well cited, which was rare in the era it was written in, having cited 32 buddist scrolls, including scrolls from collections such as Phra Trai Pidok and Atthakatha.
+Traiphum Phra Ruang is a Buddhist literature, and the oldest Thai literature known (not counting Sukhothai Inscription No.1), has been written by Lithai around the year 1345, six years after he has been appointed as a viceroy.
+The literature was intended by Lithai to be used in education as to lower conflict/crime, and improve the citizen's behavior through the teaching of karma and many other Buddhism concepts which instill the fear of karmic consequences in the citizens while encouraging good deeds.
+Traphum Phra Ruang is considered to be very well cited, which was rare in the era it was written in, having cited 32 Buddhist scrolls, including scrolls from collections such as Phra Trai Pidok and Atthakatha.

-Because Traiphum Phra Ruang is a buddist text, it has been written with many uncommon words that originated from Pali/Sanskrit language, serving as a prime case study of literature and literacy during Sukhothai era.
-In mordern times, Traiphum Phra Ruang still serves as an academic book for religion and literature classes in Thailand due to it's elegant usage of language.
-During the year 1981, ASEAN Socio Cultural Community had each countries choose a valued literature to be translated to english, the one being chosen for Thailand being Traiphum Phra Ruang, specifically the version rewritten by Pithul Malival (Thai: นายพิทูร มลิวัลย์), being published under the english name "Traibhumikatha : The Story of the Three Planes of Existence" during the year 1985 under "Anthology of ASEAN Literature VOLUME 1a" with another easier to understand version being published under "Anthology of ASEAN Literature VOLUME 1b".
+Because Traiphum Phra Ruang is a Buddhist text, it has been written with many uncommon words that originated from Pali/Sanskrit language, serving as a prime case study of literature and literacy during Sukhothai era.
+In modern times, Traiphum Phra Ruang still serves as an academic book for religion and literature classes in Thailand due to its elegant usage of language.
+During the year 1981, ASEAN Socio Cultural Community had each countries choose a valued literature to be translated to English, the one being chosen for Thailand being Traiphum Phra Ruang, specifically the version rewritten by Pithul Malival (Thai: นายพิทูร มลิวัลย์), being published under the English name "Traibhumikatha : The Story of the Three Planes of Existence" during the year 1985 under "Anthology of ASEAN Literature VOLUME 1a" with another easier to understand version being published under "Anthology of ASEAN Literature VOLUME 1b".

-The content of this book covers Bhuddist cosmology, describing the birth of the universe and its inhabitant lifes as according to Bhuddist beliefs, and how the universe consists of 3 realms.
+The content of this book covers Buddhist cosmology, describing the birth of the universe and its inhabitant lives as according to Buddhist beliefs, and how the universe consists of three realms.
 The literature also describes the structure of the universe, Mount Meru and other important mountains, the orbit of Sun moon and zodiacs, the end and rebirth of the universe, etc. The main method of conveying its content is through the use of multiple smaller fables.